Swofty-Developments/HypixelSkyBlock/README.md

 1. With the resulting JAR file insert a `resources.json` in the same directory with the following setup ensuring you change the values in accordance to your setup;
    {"mongodb": "mongodb://localhost", "cracked_domain": "0.0.0.0"}
 2. Download a world copy of the Hypixel SkyBlock hub and put it in the same directory as your jar under the name `hypixel_hub`.
+2. Download a world copy of the Hypixel Island default template and put it in the same directory as your jar under the name `hypixel_island_template`.
 3. Run the jar using `java -jar {Insert the JAR file}` and connect through port 25530.
 4. (OPTIONAL) If you wish to have regions, download the CSV of the regions from this Git repo and upload them to the `regions` collection made in your Mongo after starting the server.
 Once you have done this restart your server.